joe-speedboat/workshop.container/20 Container Orchestration.md

 Since VMware adapted the worker nodes into it's VM concept, OpenSource is going the other way round.
 As you can see in most right image above.

-Linux worker nodes can as well virtualize VMs because of KVM (Kernel nationalization module)
+Linux worker nodes can as well virtualize VMs because of KVM (Kernel virtualization module).
+So with KubeVirt, Kubernetes can as well drive VMs, which brings a

 ## Kubernetes and VMs, everythin gets better or at least different?
 Kubernetes is the new standard in Container management and to be honest, it does a fantastic job.